neverRare/butter/doc/language/assignment.md

 ## Parallel assignment

 You can condense multiple assignment into single statement with parallel assignment.
-Parallel assignment will also simultaneously perform assignment, making value swapping possible in single statement.
+Parallel assignment will also simultaneously perform assignment (hence the name parallel), making value swapping possible in single statement.

 ```butter
 mut foo = 10;